The Gatehouse Mausoleum: Description

-Design Intent
+Design intent

 The main parties interested in the construction of the site included Heritage Victorian, the Melbourne City Council Planning and Urban Design Departments, and the National Trust.
-As well as this, the mausoleum was intended for the Italian community in Melbourne.
-In the brief it was required that the site have the maximum return within the constraints of both the site and the heritage trustees who oversaw the project.
+The mausoleum was also intended for the Italian community in Melbourne.
+The brief required that the site have the maximum return within the constraints of both the site and the heritage trustees who oversaw the project.
 The result is a structure with a “strong simplicity of structure infuse with fine architectural details”.
-For spiritual and serene places like this there is a need for minimal maintenance, through the highly refined yet solid surfaces and structure, as well as permanence and weight, as for many a mausoleum needs to stand strong as a symbol of permanence and life in a place intended to house the dead.
-There is a stillness in the solidity of the granite and brick, while the ceiling points continuously upward in silent reverence.